emteknetnz/silverstripe-dev-build-benchmark/README.md

 ```

 Simply install this module.
 The next time `dev/build` is run, the benchmark data will be recorded in the `DevBuildBenchmark` database table.

+This modules with with Silverstripe 4 and 5.